compsocialscience/summer-institute/2020/materials/day4-surveys/activity/lesson_plan_survey_instructor.md

 To prepare for this activity you should:
 - Carefully read the [lesson plan for participants](lesson_plan_survey_participant.md) and the reading assignments included in it.
-- Prepare one temporary MTurk account for each group that will be collecting data (if funding is available to support this data collection)
+- If you have funds to support MTurk data collection for this activity, prepare one temporary MTurk account for each group that will be collecting data.
+If you don't have funds, you can still do many of the other parts of this activity (e.g., create the survey, analyze the dataset that we have collected).
 - Optional: Set up collaboration tools for programming exercise

 ### Group formation